ondrejtichacek/MatlabToolbox/README.md

 iosr.<folderName>.<functionName>(<args>)
 ```

+(Ignoring the '+' in the folder name.)
 Alternatively, use the `import` directive to add one or more namespaces, e.g.:

 ```
 import iosr.auditory